 The top layer of engineered wood flooring is made from real wood.
 This means it looks as realistic as real wood flooring.
 Laminate flooring, on the other hand, has a printed image of wood for its top layer.
 Because the top layer of engineered wood flooring is real hard wood, it looks the real deal.
 This makes it a more believable wooden floor option over laminate.

-More stable than real wood
+Engineered wood flooring is more stable than real wood

 All hard floors can be damaged with prolonged contact to water, especially flooding, but engineered wood has greater resistance to moisture and water than real wood.
 This is because it is made up of multiple layers of wood that make it more stable than real wood.

-Less likely to warp
+Engineered wood flooring is less likely to warp

 These multiple layers also make engineered wood flooring less likely to warp when compared to real wood.
 This means it is much better at withstanding temperature changes from hot to cold.

-Can be used in kitchens and bathrooms
+Engineered wood flooring can be used in kitchens and bathrooms

 Providing you choose a high quality engineered wood flooring, it is suitable for use in bathrooms and kitchens where other flooring options might not be suited.

-It can be refinished several times
+Engineered wood flooring can be refinished several times

-Because it has a thick top layer of real hard wood, it can be sanded back and refinished several times to prolong its life.
+Because it has a thick top layer of real hardwood, it can be sanded back and refinished several times to prolong its life.
 This means wear and tear and scratches will not mean having to replace an entire floor.
 You’ll be able to restore engineered flooring back to its original beauty.

-Can be installed where real wood can’t
+Engineered wood flooring can be installed where real wood can’t

 Again, thanks to these layers making the engineered wood more stable, it can be installed in places that real wood can’t.
 This means you can install it over underfloor heating systems or on top of concrete flooring which you wouldn’t be able to do with real wood.

-Available in a variety of thicknesses
+Engineered wood flooring is available in a variety of thicknesses

 When choosing real wooden floors you are often limited by the thickness of the wood.
 Engineered wood comes in a vast range of thicknesses to suit your requirements.
 This is great news if you have different floor heights room to room and want the floor to be level and match.

-Option to have really wide planks
+Option to have really wide planks with engineered wood flooring

 As well as flexibility with the thickness, there is also a greater choice when it comes to the width of the planks.
 Real wood floor planks generally only come in a maximum width of 5 inches unless you find reclaimed wooden floors.
 Engineered wood floor planks can be as wide as 10 inches!